-- Modify the pipeline "helper" files as desired (e.g. editing the flagtemplate.txt file to add any additional flags see §7 for other options). - Edit casa_pipescript.py to only include the pipeline steps you wish to repeat (e.g. commenting out the hif_findcont or imaging steps, which are very computationally expensive). - Start the version of CASA containing Pipeline using casapy -pipeline - You are now ready to run the script by typing execfile('casa_pipescript.py').
-Alternatively, you can sequentially execute individual commands from casa_pipescript.py, stopping at any point to run other CASA commands (plotms, etc).
+- Modify the pipeline "helper" files as desired (e.g. editing the \flagtemplate.txt file to add any additional flags see §7 for other options). - Edit casa\pipescript.py to only include the pipeline steps you wish to repeat (e.g. commenting out the hif\findcont or imaging steps, which are very computationally expensive). - Start the version of CASA containing Pipeline using casa -pipeline - You are now ready to run the script by typing execfile('casa\pipescript.py').
+Alternatively, you can sequentially execute individual commands from casa\pipescript.py, stopping at any point to run other CASA commands (plotms, etc).